In-N-Out Burger: Original restaurant

 The first In-N-Out restaurant that opened in 1948 was demolished when Interstate 10 (then US 60/US 70/US 99, the Ramona Freeway, now the San Bernardino Freeway) was built from downtown Los Angeles to the San Gabriel Valley.
 The freeway runs over the original location.
-A new restaurant was completed in 1954 near the original Baldwin Park, California, location, but was closed in November 2004 and demolished on April 16, 2011, despite discussions about using it as an In-N-Out museum chronicling the origins and history of the company.
+A new restaurant was completed in 1954 near the original Baldwin Park, California, location.
+It was closed in November 2004 and demolished on April 16, 2011, despite discussions about using it as an In-N-Out museum chronicling the origins and history of the company.
 In-N-Out built a replacement restaurant on the other side of the freeway next to the original In-N-Out University (opened in 1984).
 A new In-N-Out University was built on the property.
 The university building houses the training department, which was moved from Irvine, California.
 In addition, the company restaurant was moved from In-N-Out's Baldwin Park headquarters to the new lot, which holds the restaurant and university, less than a thousand feet away.
 In 2014, a replica of the first In-N-Out was built in Baldwin Park.